 Swamp Bluet.
 Vleibloutjie

-Images in nature of Swamp Bluet
+- Images of Swamp Bluet

 Key identification features:

-Female is light yellowish brown with thin black humeral stripes.
+- Light yellowish brown with thin black humeral stripes.
 Light brown linear postocular spots are linked by a thin light brown line.
 Abdomen is light brown below with a black wide dorsal stripe.

 Compared with other species: